About the School

-The study of aromatherapy is, at its essence, about relationships.
-It’s about nourishing a relationship with aromatic plants, essential oils, and the natural world, as well as enhancing your relationship with yourself, your dreams and your community.
+The study of aromatherapy and essential oils is, at its essence, about relationships.
+It’s about nourishing a relationship with aromatic plants, essential oils, and the natural world, as well as enhancing your relationship with yourself and wellness.

 - NAHA approved School